alubchuk/shell-learning/08_essential_tools/README.md

 # Module 8: Essential Command-Line Tools

-This module covers essential command-line tools and networking commands that are crucial for system administration and text processing.
+This module covers essential command-line tools and networking commands that are crucial for system administration, text processing, and file operations.

-## File Operations
+## File Operations and Viewing

 ### find
 - Basic syntax and usage